World Humanitarian Day To Be Marked On Aug 19 - UrduPoint

 For the year 2010 and beyond, it is anticipated that World Humanitarian Day will focus on particular humanitarian themes to help increase public awareness.

-World Humanitarian Day was established by the General Assembly of the UN in December 2008 and was first observed in August 2009.
-The date of August 19 is the anniversary date of the 2003 Canal Hotel bombing in Baghdad where twenty-two people lost their lives including, the UN's High Commissioner for Human Rights and the Special Representative of the Secretary-General to Iraq, Sergio Vieira de Mello.
+The day was established by the General Assembly of the UN in December 2008 and was first observed in August 2009.